-The major focus point of the trekkers who trek first time in Nepal is fear about AMS(acute mountain sickness).
-Mountain Sickness is very serious problem that can affect anyone.
-Being aware of the symptoms, abiding aware of symptoms, can reduce the chances of affliction.
-Most of us are able to adjust to living at higher altitude, gives enough sufficient time (acclimatization is the process of adaptation) but it depends on different persons.
+The major point of the trekkers who trek the first time in Nepal is fear about AMS(acute mountain sickness).
+Mountain Sickness is a very serious problem that can affect anyone.
+Being aware of the symptoms, abiding awareness of symptoms, can reduce the chances of affliction.
+Most of us are able to adjust to living at a higher altitude, give enough sufficient time (acclimatization is the process of adaptation) but it depends on different persons.

-The worst condition was indicating by vomiting, severe headache, lack of co-ordination, bubbly breathing, wet, increased of tiredness and breathlessness, even a rest.
-Such symptoms warn the very serious condition (fluids can be lungs or brains).
-Which if ignored can lead to lack of consciousness and death within 12 hours.
+The worst condition was indicated by vomiting, severe headache, lack of coordination, bubbly breathing, wet, increased tiredness and breathlessness, even a rest.
+Such symptoms warn a very serious condition (fluids can be lungs or brains).
+Which if ignored can lead to a lack of consciousness and death within 12 hours.

 Remember that do not go too high too fast and descend promptly if ill.

 If you have not been to altitude before and no acclimatization well visits your doctor before trek high altitude.
 He may prescribe half a Diamox tablet (125 mg) to be taken each 12 hours in a day.
 Diamox does not mask the symptoms of AMS, so if you still get them, it is essential to get them accordingly.
 Many people taking the drugs experience mild tingling in the hands and feet.- these are not signs of developing AMS.
 You should notice that increased urine output, through as Diamox is a diuretic and used to reduce fluid retention.